-U.S. trucking companies employ some 3.5 million drivers who operate some 15.5 million trucks – roughly 2 million of those being 18-wheelers.
+U.S. trucking companies employ some 3.5 million drivers who operate some 15.5 million trucks – roughly 2 million of which are 18-wheelers.
 These powerful rigs fuel our economy, but these highway behemoths are extremely dangerous.

 The Federal Motor Carrier Safety Administration reports there were nearly 4,900 fatal large truck and bus crashes in 2017, a 9 percent increase from the year before and a 42 percent increase since 2009.
 Some companies have adopted new crash avoidance and mitigation systems, but despite intense debate, they are not mandated by federal regulators.